-Nursing and Allied Health students: Each student must submit evidence of CDC-compliant immunizations before they are permitted to attend clinical nursing courses, clinical assignments, or other health-related externship placements.
-Required vaccinations may include any or all of the following:
+Students and faculty must submit evidence of CDC-compliant immunizations before they are permitted to attend clinical nursing courses, clinical assignments, or other health-related externship placements.
+Required vaccinations may include any or all the following:

 - Hepatitis B: vaccination or positive antibody titer (Anti-HBs)

 - Tetanus/Diphtheria

 - Varicella

 - TB Screening

 - Rubeola (Red Measles)

 - Rubella (German Measles)

 - Mumps

 - Flu shot may be required

-- COVID-19 (required for nursing students; if a student would to seek an exemption, please request a form from the School of Nursing for review by a committee.)
+- COVID-19 (required for nursing students; if a student would seek an exemption, please request a form from the School of Nursing for review by a committee.)